dhyasama/json-formatter/README.md

 Run like so: node index.js my-ugly-file.json my-beautiful-file.json

-# Or you can use jq like a boss - https://stedolan.github.io/jq/
+Or you can use jq (https://stedolan.github.io/jq/)

+cat your-input.json | jq '.'